Eupatorium perfoliatum: Description

+Distribution and habitat

+Eupatorium perfoliatum is found from Nova Scotia west to Manitoba and south to the northern portion of the Florida peninsula and Texas.
+It grows in wet habitats such as swamps, bogs, marshes, and wet pastures.

 Phytochemistry and safety

 Eupatorium perfoliatum leaves and roots contain mixed phytochemicals, including polysaccharides (containing xylose and glucuronic acid), tannins, volatile oil, sesquiterpene lactones, sterols, triterpenes, alkaloids, and various flavonoids, such as quercetin, kaempferol, and caffeic acid derivatives.
 E. perfoliatum and several of its related species are listed on the Poisonous Plants Database of the US Food and Drug Administration, with E. perfoliatum described as an "unapproved homeopathic medicine" with unknown safety by the US National Library of Medicine.

 Holistic health companies marketing fraudulent supplement products that contained E. perforliatum with claims of benefit against COVID-19 were warned by the US Food and Drug Administration in 2020 about making illegal health claims and scamming consumers from their money.

 Traditional medicine

 Eupatorium perfoliatum (also called boneset) was used in traditional medicine by Native Americans who applied extracts for fever and common colds.
+By the early 20th century, it was reported as commonly used by rural African-Americans in the Deep South to treat fever, including dengue fever, though it was considered less effective for yellow fever and typhoid fever.
 Possible effects of E. perfoliatum for these uses remain undefined by adequate scientific research, and are unconfirmed by high-quality clinical research.
-If consumed in large amounts, its tea made from leaves may cause diarrhea.
+If consumed in large amounts, tea made from its leaves may cause diarrhea.